viveikjha/aperture_photometry/README.md

 4. The PYTHON package PHOTUTILS is being used for the photometry.

 We aim it to develop it as a fast and easy to handle alternative to the users dependent on IRAF/DAOPHOT kind of software.

+Currently, we are a team of 3 people, all working towards our PhD thesis and working on this as a side project:

+1. Vivek kumar Jha
+2. Dimple
+3. Kiran Wani